15 Must-See Horror Anime Movies, Ranked

 The first story, "Magnetic Rose," is directed by Morimoto and written by Kon.
 It follows two engineers who discover an abandoned spaceship full of decadent furnishings and slowly unravel the mystery at the vessel's core.
 Next, there's "Stink Bomb," directed by Okamura and written by Otomo, about a man who takes the wrong pill and gives himself toxic farts.
 Yes, there is quite a tonal shift between stories.

 Finally, there's "Cannon Fodder," directed and written by Otomo, about a young boy who dreams of becoming a military officer and firing cannons against a seemingly nonexistent enemy.
 These three unrelated films come together to create three very different imaginings of the future, and yet are united by gorgeous animation and thoughtful writing.
-These horror tales are psychological and haunting, focusing more on the cerebral experience of terror than visceral violence.
+The tales in this horror anime movie are psychologically scarring and purely haunting, focusing more on the cerebral experience of terror than visceral violence.

 7. Demon City Shinjuku (1988)